spacetelescope/jwst/docs/jwst/introduction.rst

 Once saved, the file can be edited, removing parameters that should be left at their default/CRDS values, and setting the remaining parameters to the desired values.
-Once modified, the new parameter file can be used:
+Once modified, the new configuration file can be used:
 ::

 $ strun my_image2.asdf jw82500001003_02101_00001_NRCALONG_rate.fits